-We live in an era dominated by smart devices—from our personal phones to fitness trackers and even home thermostats, all of these bring about certain conveniences in our everyday lives.
-These same conveniences, however, often make us forget about the lurking shadows of privacy risks.
+We live in an era dominated by smart devices.
+And it’s not just work related tools.
+It’s a whole spectrum of devices from our personal gadgets to our home appliances.
+True, they all bring certain conveniences in our everyday lives.
+However, it’s precisely those conveniences that often make us forget about the privacy risks.

-Today, we will expose the main privacy concerns regarding smartphones as well as offer a quick guide on how to boost your online security.
+Today, we’ll look at the main privacy risks regarding smartphones.
+Then, offer a quick guide on how to boost your security.

 Smart devices silently gather a wealth of our personal data.
-Whether it’s raw data, location tracking, or behavioral patterns, the continuous stream of information poses a serious threat to user privacy, raising questions about who has access to this data and how it is utilized.
+Think of raw data, location tracking, and behavioural patterns.
+This continuous stream of information poses a serious threat to user privacy.
+It also raises questions about who has access to this data and how it is utilized.

-As smart devices become more and more interconnected with our personal lives, the reliance on passwords intensifies.
+Because smart devices become more integrated with our personal lives, we tend to rely more on passwords.
 Weak passwords, a common oversight, act as open invitations to cyber threats.
-Strengthening the security of these digital keys is paramount, and our robust password management system is a perfect option as the first line of defense.
+Thus, strengthening the security of these digital keys is paramount.
+What better way to do that than our password manager?
+It’s the perfect option as the first line of defence.

 Consider the notorious instances where privacy breaches have left individuals exposed.
-The 2018 security breach of Aadhar, the world’s largest ID database, exposed information on more than 1.1 billion Indian citizens including names, addresses, photos, phone numbers, and emails, as well as biometric data like fingerprints and iris scans.
-LinkedIn’s 2021 data leak saw personal information such as phone numbers, geolocation records, and other social media details of 700 million users being stolen.
+The 2018 security breach of Aadhar, the world’s largest ID database, exposed information on more than 1.1 billion Indian citizens.
+That included not only personal information, but also biometric data like fingerprints and iris scans.
+LinkedIn’s 2021 data leak saw personal information and other social media details of 700 million users being stolen.
 Below is a graph representing some of the biggest data breaches in the last 20 years.

 Here are a couple of ideas to increase data privacy on your smartphone